Diocese of Ukhahlamba

 The Diocese of Khahlamba is a diocese in the Anglican Church of Southern Africa.

 History

 In 2009 the Diocese of Grahamstown was divided and the Diocese of Ukhahlamba sprung from that division.
-The current bishop of the diocese is The Right Reverend Moses Madywabe.
-The mother church of the diocese is the Cathedral of St Michael and All Angels in Queenstown, Eastern Cape.
-The Very Reverend Siyabonga Sibeko is the second dean of the diocese and the rector of the cathedral parish.
-Vuyolwethu Chulayo together with Hlumokuhle Gogela pioneered the growth of the Altar Servers Guild in the Diocese.
+The Bishop of the Diocese was The Right Reverend Moses Madywabe.
+The mother church of the Diocese is the Cathedral of St Michael and All Angels in Queenstown, Eastern Cape.
+The Very Reverend Siyabonga Sibeko is the second Dean of the Diocese and the Rector of the Cathedral parish.

-In 2017, then-ordinand, Vuyolwethu Chulayo made history by being the first ordinand in that Diocese to be fundeded by the Archbishop of the Anglican Church of Southern Africa.